 I never got into his crib after knowing the weight limit, but I’ve learned that there are certain things you can do to lie down beside him until he falls asleep.

 Common Crib Weight Limits

-I looked through Amazon for some of the common crib weight limits, and see if there are any that can hold an adult.
+I looked through Amazon for some of the common crib weight limits and saw if any can hold an adult.
 I couldn’t find any brand mentioning that it can fit an adult!
 Most brands have set a recommended weight limit and as far as I can find, it’s capped at 50 pounds.
-Here are my findings and they are all cribs that are highly rated.
+Here are my findings, and they are all cribs that are highly rated.

 |Crib||Weight Limit||Material & Dimension|